Nikon D40X vs D90

 |14.||Panasonic L10||Y||- / -||-||-||-||2.0||-||-||-|

 Both the D40X and the D90 have been discontinued, but can regularly be found used on ebay.
 The D40X was replaced by the Nikon D60 , while the D90 was followed by the Nikon D7000.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D40X and D90 can be found, respectively, in the Nikon D40X Manual (free pdf) or the online Nikon D90 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D40X or the Nikon D90 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.